Enjoy a rich & sensory experience on the Road to Hana

 Taste of Hana

 The tour starts by passing through Maui’s sugar cane fields, and your guide will tell stories of the plantation era.
-Ho’okipa Beach Park is your first stop, which is a world class surfing and wind surfing spot.
-Walk down to the shoreline to see Hawaiian Green Sea Turtles napping on the sand.
+You will pass Ho’okipa Beach Park, which is a world class surfing and wind surfing spot.
 Next you will journey through the rolling countryside of Huelo into a thick bamboo forest, and you’ll stop to gaze at the vividly colored rainbow eucalyptus before you get deeper into the twists and turns of the road to Hana.
 Look out for the many streams, waterfalls surrounded by ferns, moss, fruit trees, bamboo, and birds.
 You may stop for a dip in a waterfall pool (depending on the strength of the flow).
 Next, stop at a fruid stand for shave ice and Maui’s famous Banana Bread.

 Next is Keanae peninsula, and you will be brought to a traditional Hawaiian village known for its taro fields.
 Mahi’ai (cultivators) tend to the fields in the same way as their Hawaiian ancestors.
 Check out an original stone missionary church built in 1856.
 This was the only building to survive the devastating tsunami of 1946.
 The last stop is at the village next door, Wailua, which has the best waterfall on the road to hana.
 Waikani is a grand 3 tiered waterfall, and you can take a short adventurous trail to the base.